 There is a special place in heaven for all those who sprinkle extra sev even without you asking for it.
 It was a foodie’s wonderland.
 We ordered a chaat platter and had a club sandwich – which is by far the best sandwich I’ve ever eaten.
 I’ve been to Kailash Parbat before but tasting chaat after almost 6 months made it all the more special.
 With every bite, I could feel goosebumps all over because it was freaking awesome amazing!
 In most places they are stingy with the sev or their sev is too thin to be asking for more (only known exception is Shree Mithai).
 But that evening, it was perfect – the right balance of the sauces to the right amount of sev (how much is too much?) and the right amount of crispiness in the chaat platter.
 And that sandwich, OMG.
 I normally don’t eat anything without meat, but when I say that this veg sandwich was the best ever sandwich I’ve eaten you should understand how amazing it was.
 The bread was perfectly toasted with the right amount of mint chutney and mayo and the filling was just about what one could eat – neither too much nor too little.
 It was a perfect 10/10, so perfect that I don’t even know if there is a word to describe how perfect it was.
 I can’t believe how happy food makes me.

 Not that I need to mention it again, but now you know what my therapy is.
 When I’m around food, I don’t have to worry about looking for something to attain Inner Peace.
 Food is magical.
 It makes me forget everything.
 Just like Remy from Ratatouille it makes me think of the flavors and amazing combinations and teleports me to another world.
-That’s because while they are some who eat to live, I live to eat!
+That’s because while there are some who eat to live, I live to eat!

 Featured Image Courtesy: Pixabay